basp/nanibot/README.md

 been to be more of a library of useful bits and less of a framework that you have to conform to.

+TODO: Give an overview of the bot, the markov server and the plugin system.

 ## getting started
 ### the erlang shell
 The instructions below assume you are running an Erlang shell.
 If you're